neondatabase/website/content/docs/guides/prisma-tutorial.md

     npx tsc --init
     ```

-1. Install the Prisma CLI, which is a project dependency:
+1. Install the Prisma CLI, which is a Prisma project dependency:

     ```bash
     npm install prisma --save-dev